DC SALUTES THE BICENTENNIAL

 Part Two: The Leftovers

-Collect 25 of 33 DC comic book headings with the special Bicentennial cover and you will be sent a free Superman belt buckle!
+Collect 25 of 33 DC comic book headings with the special Bicentennial cover and a free Superman belt buckle will be yours all yours!

 Even back then I wasn’t too thrilled to get the belt buckle.
 But the comics?
 They, not the buckle, were the goal.